Types of countertop cleaning

 2. 2

-Gently wipe down the countertop with a damp cloth to remove any loose dirt or debris.
+Using a damp cloth or sponge, gently wipe down the entire countertop surface to remove any loose dirt or debris.

 3. 3